18

 Australian Crocs – Final 12 for FIBA U17 World Cup

-The five players who were part of the extended 17-player squad but did not make the final Australian Crocs roster for the FIBA U17 World Cup were:
+The four players who were part of the extended 17-player squad but did not make the final Australian Crocs roster for the FIBA U17 World Cup are:

 Australian Crocs – FIBA U17 World Cup Schedule (AEST)